digiaonline/lumen-doctrine/README.md

 - **proxy** - Proxy configuration
 - **repository** - Repository class to use
 - **logger** - Logger class to use
+- **naming_strategy** - Define a naming strategy for the tables.
+Set explicit to 'false' to disable it.

 ### Run Artisan